timothypangburn/cheatsheets/README.md

-# cheatsheet-daytoday
+# Cheat Sheet
-A day to day cheat sheet of commands that I use offen
+Various commands for tools and applications that I use most offen